toebeann/BepInEx.SupermarketSimulator/README.md

 ## Compatibility with MelonLoader

-> [!IMPORTANT]
->
-> **This pack _replaces_ MelonLoader!**
->
-> Once you have installed this pack, **do not install MelonLoader**, even if mods require it.
-This pack will handle loading your BepInEx **and** MelonLoader mods!

 This pack comes with [BepInEx.MelonLoader.Loader](https://github.com/BepInEx/BepInEx.MelonLoader.Loader), enabling you to use mods made for both BepInEx and MelonLoader at the same time!

 With this pack installed, mods for MelonLoader need to be installed into the `MLLoader` subfolders to work.
 See the [Installing mods](#installing-mods) section below for details.

-When you run the game for the first time with this pack installed, [Tobey's BepInEx MelonLoader Wizard](https://github.com/toebeann/Tobey.BepInExMelonLoaderWizard) will handle migrating any MelonLoader mods you already have installed to the `MLLoader` folder for you, and clean up any MelonLoader files and folders that you won't be needing anymore!
+When you run the game with this pack installed, [Tobey's BepInEx MelonLoader Wizard](https://github.com/toebeann/Tobey.BepInExMelonLoaderWizard) will handle migrating any MelonLoader mods you already have installed to the `MLLoader` folder for you, and clean up any MelonLoader files and folders that you won't be needing anymore!

 ## Installation